VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 This step introduces basic keyboard controls, adding interactivity to your scene and allowing the player to manipulate objects in real-time.
 Ready to add even more interaction?
 Let's move on to mouse controls next! 🖱️

-{% include _alert.html type:'success' title: "You learnt how to add keyboard interaction to the scene, allowing players to move the cubes using the Z, X, C, and V keys.
-The cubes respond to key presses, enabling dynamic movement and interaction within the scene." %}
+{% include _alert.html type:'success' title: "You learned how to add keyboard interaction to the scene, allowing players to move the cubes using the Z, X, C, and V keys. <strong>Cube 1</strong> responds to continuous key presses for smooth, non-physical movement, while <strong>Cube 2</strong> reacts to single key presses, applying impulses for physics-based movement.
+These controls enable dynamic interaction and real-time object manipulation within the scene." %}

 ## Step 15: Add Mouse Interaction - Do something! 🖱️

-Let's add mouse interaction to the scene! 🐭 In this step, we'll update the `Update` method to allow players to interact with the cubes and the capsule using the mouse 🖱️.
+Let's add mouse interaction to the scene! 🐭 In this step, we'll update the `Update()` method to allow players to interact with the cubes and the capsule using the mouse 🖱️.
 We'll make sure both **Cube 1** (non-physical movement), **Cube 2**, and the capsule (physics-based movement) respond to mouse input.

-The previous comments have been streamlined to keep the code clean and focused. 🧹
+The previous comments have been streamlined to keep the code clean and focused🧹.
+Also, make sure you can see your console output to see the results of the mouse interactions.

 You can replace the whole code with the following: